 "Income" means "income" as defined in section 1(1), namely, the amount remaining of the gross income of any person for any year or period of assessment after deducting therefrom any amounts exempt from normal tax under Part I of Chapter II.
-The exclusion of exempt amounts from income means that foreign taxes which are attributable to exempt income will generally not qualify for a rebate under section 6 quat(1).
+The exclusion of exempt amounts from income means that foreign taxes which are attributable to exempt income will generally not qualify for a rebate under section 6quat(1).
+For example, foreign taxes attributable to an amount exempt under section 10(1)(o)(ii) will not qualify for a rebate under section 6quat(1) (see Example 7 in Annexure B).
 There is, however, an exception to this rule in relation to foreign dividends in that for the purposes of section 6quat(1A) when determining the amount of the rebate, the amount of income included in taxable income is determined as if the partial exemption under section 10B(3) did not apply (see 5.5.2 and Annexure B for examples).
 This means that the amount of foreign taxes relating to the portion of the foreign dividend which is exempt under section 10B(3) will potentially qualify for a rebate under section 6quat(1) subject to the limitation under section 6quat(1B) (see 5.5.2).